-One of life's certainties is that if you are a VAT registered business, sooner or later you will receive a visit from a HM Revenue & Customs officer.
-VAT control, or 'assurance' visits, as Customs prefers to call them, are an integral part of the system.
+One of life's certainties is that if you are a VAT registered business, sooner or later you will receive a visit from a HMRC officer.
+VAT control, or 'assurance' visits, as HMRC prefers to call them, are an integral part of the system.
 Their main purpose is to ensure that your returns are an accurate reflection of your business activities and VAT liability.
 Every trader can expect a visit every few years as a matter of course.

 |We can help you avoid unnecessary cost and inconvenience by:|

 However, their frequency is by no means predictable.
 You may find yourself singled out at any time if:

 - You have a history of poor compliance

 - There has been a change in the pattern of your VAT returns

 - Your business is seen as high risk (e.g. a cash business, a partly exempt business)